(nusinersen) Injection, for Intrathecal Use

 Renal toxicity, including potentially fatal glomerulonephritis, has been observed after administration of some antisense oligonucleotides.

 SPINRAZA is present in and excreted by the kidney [see CLINICAL PHARMACOLOGY].
-Ina clinical study (mean treatment exposure 7 months), 17 of 51 (33%) SPINRAZA-treated patients had elevated urine protein, compared to 5 of 25 (20%) sham-control patients.
-In a group of later-onset SMA patients (mean treatment exposure 34 months), 36 of 52 (69%) had elevated urine protein.
-No elevations in serum creatinine or cystatin C were observed in these studies.
+In the sham-controlled studies for patients with infantile-onset and later-onset SMA, 71 of 123 (58%) of SPINRAZA-treated patients had elevated urine protein, compared to 22 of 65 (34%) sham-controlled patients.
 Conduct quantitative spot urine protein testing (preferably using a first morning urine specimen) at baseline and prior to each dose of SPINRAZA.
 For urinary protein concentration greater than 0.2 g/L, consider repeat testing and further evaluation.

 Carcinogenesis, Mutagenesis, Impairment Of Fertility